unknownpgr/ssh-brute-force-analyzer/README.md

 If you leave a server open with an public IP, there will be many SSH brute force login attacks.
-I thought that analyzing this log will give an interesting insight, so I wrote a script that parses the output of the `lastb` command and stores it into a sqlite database.
+I thought that analyzing this log will give an interesting insight, so I wrote two scripts for analyzing ssh brute-force attacks.

+- `src-btmp/main.py` parses the output of the `lastb` command and stores it into a sqlite database.
+- `src-ssh/main.py` opens fake ssh server and record attacks, including source ip address, port, username and even tried password.

 ## Requirements

 - docker
+- docker-compose

 ## Usage

 - run `run.sh` script.
-It will create `out/btmp-log.db` sqlite3 database file.
-- It will be updated for every 10 minutes.
+It will build docker images and run them via docker-compose.
+- Fake ssh server will be opened at port 2222.
+This configuration can be changed by modifying `docker-compose.yaml`.

 Refer to `reader.py` file for log analyzing examples.